sahilkhan14/UI-Automation/README.md

-This java code has been written in Eclipse for selenium IN THE CODE USER HAVE TO CONFIGURE SETTINGS :
+This java code has been written in Eclipse for selenium

 **Instructions for Running the Script:
 Download ChromeDriver: Make sure you have the ChromeDriver executable that matches your version of Chrome.
 You can download it from the ChromeDriver site.